IngridKJ/mpsa_newmark/README.md

 Simulation example runscripts are found within a dedicated [example runscripts](./example_runscripts/) directory.
-* The simulation from Example 1.1, which considers a seismic source located inside an inner transversely isotropic domain, is run by [runscript_example_1_1_source_in_inner_domain](./example_runscripts/runscript_example_1_1_source_in_inner_domain.py).
+* The simulation from Example 1.1, which considers a seismic source located inside an inner transversely isotropic domain, can be run by [runscript_example_1_1_source_in_inner_domain](./example_runscripts/runscript_example_1_1_source_in_inner_domain.py).

-  To reproduce the simulation in the article, change the cell_size from 0.1 to 0.0125 in line 35.
+  * To reproduce the exact simulation in the article, change the cell_size from 0.1 to 0.0125 in line 35.
-* The simulation from Example 1.2, which considers a seismic source located outside an inner transversely isotropic domain, is run by [runscript_example_1_2_source_in_outer_domain](./example_runscripts/runscript_example_1_2_source_in_outer_domain.py).
+* The simulation from Example 1.2, which considers a seismic source located outside an inner transversely isotropic domain, can be run by [runscript_example_1_2_source_in_outer_domain](./example_runscripts/runscript_example_1_2_source_in_outer_domain.py).

-    To reproduce the simulation in the article, change the cell_size from 0.1 to 0.0125 in line 36.
+    * To reproduce the exact simulation in the article, change the cell_size from 0.1 to 0.0125 in line 36.
 * The simulation from Example 2, which considers a layered heterogeneous medium with an open fracture, is run by [runscript_example_2_heterogeneous_fractured_domain](./example_runscripts/runscript_example_2_heterogeneous_fractured_domain.py).

-    To reproduce the simulation in the article, change the cell_size from 0.25 to 0.0175 in line 151.
+    * To reproduce the simulation in the article, change the cell_size from 0.25 to 0.0175 in line 151.

+    Note: The simulation with a cell size of 0.0175 is time consuming and memory intensive.
+Be aware that it generates visualization files which require over 20GB of storage.